What Is Strongest Antibiotic For Infection?

 When choosing the strongest antibiotic for an infection, several factors need to be taken into consideration.
 These include the type of infection, the severity of symptoms, the patient’s medical history, potential drug interactions, and the likelihood of antibiotic resistance.

-See also What Is Azithromycin Effective On?
+See also Is Azithromycin Bad For Your Liver?

 Medical consultation